 Since starting in 1999, the funds donated for Operation Round-Up have helped more than 110 families in our area.

 The Operation Round-Up Board consists of five individuals who reside in REC's service territory and have a desire to help others.
 The Board evaluates each application and determines the need for the applicants.

-REC cares about helping others in their time of need throughout our service area.
+REC cares about helping others in their time of need.
 By providing the Operation Round-Up program, REC is able to specifically help area residents who have suffered some type of catastrophe and have no insurance or inadequate coverage.
-In addition to helping individuals, Operation Round-Up also provides funds to non-profit organizations throughout its service territory to assist with special projects to benefit the area.
+In addition to helping individuals, Operation Round-Up also provides funds to non-profit organizations to assist with special projects to benefit the area.

-In the past, Operation Round-Up has helped an area family who had lost their home and all of its contents.
-Because the family was not adequately insured, the Board of Operation Round-Up approved $1,000 to help this family purchase household items and clothing.
-Also, they have assisted several senior citizen centers by helping purchase necessary food needed to help those who rely on their services.
+In the past, the Operation Round-Up Board has helped area families who had lost their home and all of its contents.
+Also, they have assisted senior citizen centers by helping purchase necessary food needed and pay for repairs to the facility.